Harry B. Gray: Career

 Gray received his B.S. in chemistry from Western Kentucky University in 1957.
 He began his work in inorganic chemistry at Northwestern University, where he earned his Ph.D. in 1960 working under Fred Basolo and Ralph Pearson.
 He was initiated into the Upsilon chapter of Alpha Chi Sigma at Northwestern University in 1958.
 After that, he spent a year (1960–61) as an NSF Postdoctoral Fellow at the University of Copenhagen, where, along with Walter A. Manch, he collaborated with Carl J. Ballhausen on studies of the electronic structures of metal complexes.

 After completing his NSF Postdoctoral Fellowship at the University of Copenhagen, he relocated to New York City to take up a faculty appointment at Columbia University.
 He served as an assistant professor from 1961 to 1963 and as an associate professor from 1963 to 1965.

 In 1966, he became the Arnold O. Beckman Professor of Chemistry at California Institute of Technology, and founding director of the Beckman Institute.
 He also served on the Physical Sciences jury for the Infosys Prize from 2010 to 2013.

 Gray also trained future leaders of several major science research universities.
-Four of his doctoral students became presidents or chancellors: Dave Dooley at University of Rhode Island, Greg Geoffroy at Iowa State University, Holden Thorp at University of North Carolina at Chapel Hill, and Mark Wrighton at Washington University in St. Louis.
+Four of his doctoral students became presidents or chancellors: David M. Dooley at University of Rhode Island, Gregory L. Geoffroy at Iowa State University, Holden Thorp at University of North Carolina at Chapel Hill, and Mark Wrighton at Washington University in St. Louis.